inspiration33/GOToken/README.md

 ###### Token allocation
 * Internal Reserve fund
+    * Mentioned as PGO Vault in the code.
     * 35.000.000 tokens.
-    * ¼ tokens unlocked 12 months after the end of ICO.
+    * ¼ tokens unlocked 360 days after the end of ICO.
-    * remaining ¾ unlocked 18, 24 and 30 months after the end of ICO.
+    * remaining ¾ unlocked 540, 720 and 900 days after the end of ICO.

 * Unlocked liquidity
     * 15.000.000 tokens.
     * Can be used for bounty programs and airdrop.

-* Family Pre-sale
+* Reserved Pre-sale
     * Already finished.
     * List of Presale investors wallet with GOT amount.
     * 13.500.000 tokens.